tselect-npm/access-control/README.md

   });
 ```

 The `condition` part defines a set of rules used to evaluate whether or not the permission is applicable.
-Conditions are defined in 3 levels object that can be described as follows:
+Conditions are defined in a 3 levels object that can be described as follows:
 - operator (`stringEquals` in our case)
     - modifier (`forAllValues` in our case)
         - attributeName (`bodyAttributes` in our case)